GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/README.md

 `custom.googleapis.com/my/custom/metric`, specify
 `custom.googleapis.com|my|custom|metric`.

+#### Fallback for container metrics

+Flag `fallback-for-container-metrics` enables metrics from k8s_container, but in limited scope.
+In particular, adapter will fallback to k8s_container resource when given metric is not present on k8s_pod.
+At most one container with given metric is allowed for each pod.
+Works only with **new resource model**.

 ### Export custom metrics to Stackdriver

 To learn how to create your custom metric and write your data to Stackdriver,